acui16/recipe_api/README.md

 # Recipe RESTful API

 # About
 This is a RESTful API for adding, fetching, editing, and deleting a recipe.
 The project uses Python's Flask to build the RESTful API.
-There are 11 functions in total.

 # Adding a Recipe